 Theme parks can be difficult for our family for a couple of reasons:

-- My son has Sensory Processing Disorder.
+- My son has autism and Sensory Processing Disorder.
 Every sensory child is different — he is sensory seeking — so while he still has meltdowns it is because he’s seeking sensory stimulation versus avoiding it.
 Things like stomping, doing heavy work, and deep back rubs calm him just as itchy tags and too much going on causes him to meltdown.
 It’s often unpredictable.

 - I have a connective tissue disorder called Ehlers-Danlos Syndrome.
 I look “normal,” but as a result of EDS I have many different comorbidities that make me pretty miserable.
 For example, Postural Orthostatic Tachycardia Syndrome makes it so that when I stand, all the blood pools to my feet and my brain then gets a signal that something is wrong so it makes me feel miserable until I sit down or lay down.
 I also don’t sweat, which causes me to overheat.
 On that same note, I lead an incredibly active lifestyle and love to workout.
 I just need a few accommodations.